nmag-project/project-tasks/README.md

 - The server nmag.soton.ac.uk needs to be decommissed.
 It would be good to take all data on there, and make it available elsewhere.
 This includes the documentation, the content of the Wiki and maybe binaries.

-  - Static html could go to nmag.github.io (or similar)
-  - Wiki content needs to be converted into static html (unless someboy wants to run a Wiki or can convert this into a github Wiki)
-  - binary files should be presereved on Zenodo

 - The compilation as described on the current webpages doesn't work automatically.
   It would be good if this could be fixed and a fixed version made available.